erinpnewcomer/IsolateComparativeAnalysis/README.md

 * This script will produce:
   * a recombination-masked core gene alignment for phylogenetic tree construction
   * pairwise_distances.txt that lists the SNP distances between all samples in your clade, with SNPs from recombination regions masked out.

+ALSO: I still need to mess with the prefix tag in the initialy gubbins.py call.
+The way this is set up, you will get major errors if you try to array it out and run more than 1 gubbins at a time.